mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 ## Churn: highlighting the parts of the system are most changed over time

-> *"The value of anything is proportional to integral over time of quality that you invest in it."* (M. Lungu)

  Churn = a metric that indicates how often a given piece of code—e.g., a file, a class, a function—gets edited.